Review: RingConn Smart Ring

 Conclusion

-At US$279, the RingConn smart ring presents an affordable option for health tracking if you are in the market for a smart ring.
+At S$419, the RingConn smart ring presents an affordable option for health tracking if you are in the market for a smart ring.
 Another factor that is important to highlight is that the insights you get from the app is completely free.
 Other brands such as Oura charges a subscription fee for full insights, albeit the competitors being able to provide more personalised health insights.

 For a debut, RingConn does a great job at nailing some foundational tracking such as sleep and a great battery life, but could improve on the fitness aspect.